15 Jan 7 Best Practices for Implementing a Hosted Cloud Phone System

 4. Establish an on-site redundancy system.

-If you work with a reputable and experienced VoIP Solutions Provider, then you can be assured that they have several redundancy systems in place to ensure that the system remains operational in the event of a power failure, or other adverse events.
+If you work with a reputable and experienced hosted cloud solutions provider, then you can be assured that they have several redundancy systems in place to ensure that the system remains operational in the event of a power failure, or other adverse events.

 However, it is also recommended that you establish an on-site redundancy system in case something negative and unexpected happens on your end.
 This back-up system could include installing data connections from diverse carriers (the added bonus here is that the secondary voice connection can be used as your primary data connection, which gives you even more bandwidth).
 It is also a good idea to install on-site backup power systems, so that you can access your IP phones and make changes to the system in the event that you lose power.